-Completing your black rifle or pistol without having to go through an FFL, pay extra fees, or conduct a background means investing in an AR-15 80% lower.
-This incomplete receiver blank (as the ATF calls it) is legal and is not regulated as a firearm since it isn't functional: It hasn't been completely drilled and can't accept a lower parts kit.
+Completing your black rifle or pistol without having to pay extra fees, or dealers' premiums, means investing in an AR-15 80% lower.
+This incomplete receiver blank isn't functional: It hasn't been completely drilled and can't accept a lower parts kit.
 To make your 80% receiver into a proper AR-15 lower, you'll need an AR15 jig, like the ones listed here.

 AR-15 Jig Features and Specs:

 Contrary to federal law, some states have either restricted or banned the sale, transfer, and ownership of 80% lowers, firearm blanks, and other gun parts.
 Because of these restrictions, we cannot ship our products to certain states.
 Please confirm whether your state is restricted on our Shipping & Return Policy before placing an order.
 We cannot fulfill orders to restricted states if placed.

 DISCLAIMER: If you are new to the world of DIY gun building, you likely have a lot of questions and rightfully so.
 It’s an area that has a lot of questions that, without the correct answers, could have some serious implications.
 At AR-15LowerReceivers.com, we are by no means providing this content on our website to serve as legal advice or legal counsel.
 We encourage each and every builder to perform their own research around their respective State laws as well as educating themselves on the Federal laws.
 When performing your own research, please be sure that you are getting your information from a reliable source.